-The surface tension is defined as $\sigma = \Omega^{E}/A$ , where $\Omega^{E}$ is the excess (superscript E) grand free energy of a surface between two homogeneous bulk phases and A is the surface area.
-From this definition, one can derive the Gibbs Adsorption Equation (GAE).
-For interface geometries where the curvature can be captured by a single variable R, it can be written as area, while $[\partial \sigma / \partial R]{T,\mu}$ is the so-called notional derivative of the surface tension with respect to radius, i.e., the derivative of the surface tension with respect to the choice of radius when keeping the physical system (T and $\mu$ ) unchanged.
+Here R is usually the radius of a droplet or a bubble.
+The adsorption vector, $\boldsymbol{\varGamma}$ contains the excess number densities per area, while $[\partial \sigma / \partial R]{T,\mu}$ is the so-called no-tional derivative^{44,47} of the surface tension with respect to radius, i.e. the derivative of the surface tension with respect to the choice of radius when keeping the physical system (T and μ) unchanged.
 In addition to the notional derivative, one has the physical derivative of the surface tension.
-The physical derivative is well-defined only after having made a choice of dividing surface (such as the total equimolar radius), and a choice of path $\mathcal{P}$ through the thermodynamic variable space.
-For one-component droplets at fixed temperature, however, only a choice of dividing surface is needed since the only possible path through variable space that corresponds to droplets follows an increase in the pressure of the external phase.
+The physical derivative is well-defined only after having made a choice of dividing surface (such as the total equimolar radius), and a choice of path \mathcal{P} through the thermodynamic variable space.
+For one-component droplets at fixed temperature however, only a choice of dividing surface is needed, since the only possible path through variable space that corresponds to droplets follows an increase in the pressure of the external phase.
 The chemical potential is then determined by the Gibbs-Duhem relation.
-The physical and notional derivatives of the surface tension are related by

-$$\mathrm{d}\sigma = -\Gamma \mathrm{d}\mu + \left[\frac{\partial\sigma}{\partial R}\right]{T,\mu} \mathrm{d}R. \tag{5}$$ which follows directly from Eq.
+The physical and notional derivatives of the surface tension are related by 46,48 which follows directly from Eq.
 (5) by taking the physical derivative.
 Since $[\partial \sigma / \partial R]{T,\mu}$ is, in general, different from zero, it follows that for curved surfaces the surface tension depends on the choice of dividing surface.